created by William R. Hepburn, DX Info Centre

 Physical barriers such as large hills and mountains may obstruct paths.

-Do not be overly concerned with the exact value of the index at your location.
+For DXing purposes, don't be overly concerned with the exact value of the index at your location.
 The purpose of the maps is to display potential duct paths.
-Often if you are in a void but are still within line-of-sight or tropo scatter range of a nearby duct, then you may be able to get in on the duct - although signals will likely be weak.
+Often if you are in a void but are still within line-of-sight or tropo scatter range of a nearby duct, there may be some spillover - although signals/interference will likely be weak.

 Unstable Signal Areas

 Unstable signal areas shown by areas enclosed with dotted lines labelled "U" are areas which may have isolated or scattered heavy rain showers or thunderstorms which could occasionally disrupt paths and cause unusual and sometimes rapid variations in signal strengths.
 This usually occurs when the lower atmosphere is stable, but the middle & upper atmosphere is unstable.
 This is most pronounced at night and also ahead of warm fronts.